apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 The following items are new improvements and enhancements presented in this release.

+### Refreshable JDBC/JPA Integrations

+CAS modules that offer an integration with a relational database, such as [JPA Service Registry](../services/JPA-Service-Management.html), are now extensively enhanced and tested to ensure the underlying components can correctly respond to *refresh* events, when the application context is reloaded once a property is changed.

 ## Other Stuff

 - The configuration for the embedded Apache Tomcat is now allowed to create multiple connectors and ports.
 The `secure` and `scheme` attributes are also customizable.
+- The OpenID Connect userinfo endpoint is now able to correctly process mapped claims defined in CAS configuration.

 ## Library Upgrades